RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 ## 3. Ask Screen
 The `Ask Screen` is used to create a Question.
 It can be accessed via a navigation menu.

 *Question: We would like to encourage users to view Questions in a category before posting a question.
-Could we ask for the topic tags and MP/committee in an initial screen, and provide an option for them to (for example) swipe up on a drawer at the bottom of the screen to 'See 10 questions about Covid' (like swiping up on an Instagram story to follow a link).
+Could we ask for the question topics and MP/committee in an initial screen, and provide an option for them to (for example) swipe up on a drawer at the bottom of the screen to 'See 10 questions about Covid' (like swiping up on an Instagram story to follow a link).
 When the MP is added, then it can update to 'See 5 questions about Covid for Scott Morrison'.
 The drawer can be swiped down and Question drafting resumed if nothing similar exists.*

 &nbsp;
 ___